 2 Each school board's Demographic Allocation is set out in the GSN regulation.

 3 Each school board's Dispersion Distance is set out in the GSN regulation.

-4 Lakehead DSB also receives \$90,000 for the Territorial Student Program
+4 For Lakehead DSB, also includes \$80,000 for the transportation portion of the Territorial Student Program.